What is Espresso Martini Cocktail and How to Make it

 The original recipe included vodka, simple sugar syrup, two types of coffee liqueur, and freshly brewed espresso, resulting in a drink that offered both a caffeine boost and a delightful alcoholic kick.

-To encapsulate the essence of this revitalizing creation, Dick chose to name it the Espresso Martini, paying homage to the classic martini glass in which it was served.
+Dick chose to name it the Espresso Martini, in tribute to the classic martini glass in which it was served.
 Later, during his tenure at the Pharmacy Bar in Notting Hill, Dick decided to rebrand the cocktail as the Pharmaceutical Stimulant in 1998.

 Espresso Martini Drink